Minster Property Management

 Annual Accounts

 Our accounts department deal with the day-to-day collection of service charges and administration of contractors' invoices.
 We also have an independent accountant who visits our offices several times a week.
-He reviews the preparation, completion and presentation of all financial matters relating to the properties and uses a specialist accounting package to provide the detailed information required by leaseholders to ensure that they are fully informed on how their service charges are administered.
-He also prepares Annual Accounts and Corporation Tax and Trust Tax Returns for submission to Companies House.
+She reviews the preparation, completion and presentation of all financial matters relating to the properties and uses a specialist accounting package to provide the detailed information required by leaseholders to ensure that they are fully informed on how their service charges are administered.
+She also prepares Annual Accounts and Corporation Tax and Trust Tax Returns for submission to Companies House.

 back to top